 One Link wireless smoke detectors are a good choice for do-it-yourself alarm systems.
 No wiring is needed, so smoke alarm placement is easy.
 A few simple steps are required to add each detector to the system.
-For more information on First Alert smoke detectors with the One Link feature, check out their FAQ page at http://www.firstalert.com/faqs/smoke-alarms.
+For more information on First Alert smoke detectors with the One Link feature, check out the First Alert FAQ page.

 First Alert’s “Child Awakening” feature uses voice technology to signal alarms.
 According to the company, this is a more effective way to wake up small children than the standard shrill beep of most smoke detectors.